Probate and small estates

 Probate

-Probate is the legal process for distributing a person's property and paying their debts after they have died.
+Probate is the legal process for distributing a person's property (i.e., the things they owned) and paying their debts after they have died.
 The person who died is the "decedent," and their property is called their "estate."
-The beneficiaries of the estate will be named in the decedent's will and/or found in the probate statutes in Title 11 of the Revised Code of Washington (RCW).
+The beneficiaries of the estate will be named in the decedent's Will and/or found in the probate statutes in RCW Title 11.
+A probate case can be filed if the person had a Will or didn't have a Will.

 Self-help kits from the law library